Sounding Knowledge: About

 - To stage a Virtual Reflection Meeting, through shared analysis, interpretation and evaluation, to determine and log the political, social, financial and infrastructural conditions that need to be established to implement a sustainable Sonic Pedagogy in the UK and Germany, and ultimately globally (Aim 4).

-- To exploit the reach of the network and its outputs to transfer the findings of Sounding Knowledge Network to practitioners and theorists within the field of Sound Arts, Sound Studies, Pedagogy, Civic Education and Social Science, and write a major funding application for Sonic Pedagogy to generate future developments and impact in these fields (Aim 4).
+- To exploit the reach of the network and its outputs to transfer the findings of Sounding Knowledge Network to practitioners and theorists within the field of Music, Sound Arts, Sound Studies, Pedagogy, Civic Education and Social Science, and write a major funding application for Sonic Pedagogy to generate future developments and impact in these fields (Aim 4).

 July & Aug 2022: Project launch and preparation.